B3nac/B3SI/README.md

 1. Reads and logs CPU temps.

-2. Logs atmosphere temps. #Needs arduino connected via usb and Pyserial installed on Raspberry Pi.
+2. Logs atmosphere temps and humidity. #Needs arduino connected via usb and Pyserial installed on Raspberry Pi.

 3. Takes pictures through a webcam. *Note*: You need a webcam connected via usb.